-We will normally be required to submit a variation report seeking approval from the Secretary of State in order to make any other changes to the route of the trail or the landward boundary of the coastal margin - for example if land is subject to new build development.
+We will normally be required to submit a variation report seeking approval from the Secretary of State in order to make other changes to the route of the trail or the landward boundary of the coastal margin - for example if the land was subject to new build development.
 Such changes would be subject to the same procedures for consultation, representations and objections as our initial reports.
-Potential developments of which we are already aware that could potentially affect the route on the Whitehaven to Silecroft stretch are summarised below.